Skip to main content

 Where to charge your electric car

-Chamonix is gradually adding charging stations to its car parks.
+Chamonix is gradually adding charging stations to all of its car parks.
 You can charge your car in the following places.

 Chamonix car parks with electric charging points